Sylvia Pankhurst: Family

 Pankhurst objected in principle to entering into a marriage and to taking a husband's name.
-Near the end of the First World War she began living with Italian anarchist Silvio Corio and moved to Woodford Green, where she lived for over 30 years — a blue plaque and Pankhurst Green opposite Woodford tube station commemorate her ties to the area.
-In Woodford Green, England, 1927, at the age of 45, she gave birth to a son, Richard.
+Near the end of the First World War, she began living with Italian anarchist Silvio Corio and moved to Woodford Green, where she lived for over 30 years — a blue plaque and Pankhurst Green opposite London Underground's Woodford tube station commemorate her ties to the area.
+At Woodford Green in 1927, at the age of 45, she gave birth to a son, Richard.
 As she refused to marry the child's father, her mother broke ties with her and did not speak to her again.
 Richard became a leading student of Ethiopian history and the first director of the Institute of Ethiopian Studies at Addis Ababa University.
 His son, Pankhurst's grandson, Alula Pankhurst is an Ethiopian scholar and social development consultant in Addis Ababa, and has been a contributor to the Ethiopia Observer which continues to publish.

 Art

 From an early age Pankhurst had an ambition to become a "painter and draughtsman in the service of the great movements for social betterment".
 She trained at Manchester School of Art (1900–02) and then the Royal College of Art in London (1904–06).
 As part of her work campaigning for the WSPU, for which she created designs for a range of banners, jewellery and graphic logos.
 Her motif of the 'angel of freedom', a trumpeting emblem had wider appeal across the campaign for women's suffrage, appearing on banners, political pamphlets, cups and saucers.

-An exhibition of her artistic works took place at Tate Modern in 2013–14.
+An exhibition of her artistic works took place at Tate Britain in 2013–14.
 Information about the exhibition, together with photographs of the artwork itself, is part of the Sheffield Hallam University Research Archive.

 Pankhurst found it difficult to reconcile her artistic vocation with her political activities, eventually deciding that they were incompatible.
 She said: "Mothers came to me with their wasted little ones.
 I saw starvation look at me from patient eyes.
 I knew that I should never return to my art".
 By 1912, she had all but abandoned her artistic career in order to concentrate on her political activism.